 Third, there is no logical reason to deny the possibility that three persons can exist in one God.
 Critics may not like it, but it is not a logical impossibility.
 God is infinitely complex, and we cannot understand His vastness nor simply claim He can't exist in three persons.
 Instead, we should look at the Bible to see what it says about God and see if the Trinity is taught.
 But, that is another subject.

-Theologians admit that the word "person" is not the perfect word to use because it carries with it the idea of individuals who are different beings.
-This is what we are familiar with; and this is one of the problems with using the term "person" when describing the Father, the Son, and the Holy Spirit.
+Theologians admit that the word, "person," is not the perfect word to use because it carries with it the idea of individuals who are different beings.
+This is what we are familiar with, and this is one of the problems with using the term, "person," when describing the Father, the Son, and the Holy Spirit.
 But this is what we must use when we see that when the Bible speaks of the Father, the Son, and the Holy Spirit, each are called God, each speak, and each have a will.
 They exhibit attributes of personhood.
-In describing what we observe, we are forced to use words that we are familiar with.
+In describing what we observe, we are forced to use words with which we are familiar.
 "Person" is just such a word.
 But it does not necessitate here that each person is an individual being.

 And fourth, trinities are known and accepted by people as observed in nature.
 By analogy we see that creation itself is Trinitarian.
 Time is past, present, and future.
 There are not three times.
 Each part of the whole of time is by nature time, yet there are not three times but one.
 Likewise, space is height, width, and depth.
 Matter is solid, liquid, and gas.
 The Bible says that God's invisible attributes are made known in creation: